polkadot-developers/polkadot-docs/develop/parachain-devs/interoperability/transfer-assets-with-xcm.md

 Before you begin, verify the following:

+- You have a relay chain with two parachains, parachain A and parachain B
 - You have the Sudo pallet available for both local parachains to use
 - You have opened the message passing channel to allow communication between parachain B and parachain A

-- You have set up a parachain test network using Zombienet or a local relay chain using the `rococo-local` chain specification.
-This tutorial uses the following Zombienet configuration file:
+This tutorial uses the following Zombienet configuration file as an example:

     ```toml
     [relaychain]